ThisMonkeysGoneToHeaven/Mongo-DeepDive/README.md

 1. Aggregation queries may not always be able to utilise indexes effectively.
 2. Complex queries can quickly get unreadable and unmaintainable.

+## TODO

+1. Write corresponding SQL query for all the interesting mongo queries.